EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 - We load the cleaned dataset: [`cleaned_data.csv`](DATA/cleaned_data.csv).
 - We clean up the text using several techniques (turn the text into lowercase, replace emojis, remove repeated characters) to be ready for vectorization.

-The pre-processed dataset is saved as: [`preprocessed_text.csv`](DATASETS/preprocessed_text.csv) file.
+The pre-processed dataset is saved as: [`preprocessed_text.csv`](DATASETS/preprocessed_text.csv).

 ## Text Vectorization

-There are many vectorization methods.
+At this point we are ready for turning our words into numbers.
+There are many ways to do so.
 The one we explored in this repository are:
 - BoW (Bag of Words): [`bagofwords.ipynb`](TEXT/bagofwords.ipynb)
 - TF-IDF (Term Frequency - Inverse Document Frequency)
 - Word2Vec (Word 2 Vector)
 - GloVe (Global Vectors)

+We will give you some general guidelines for which one to pick, and the pros and cons of each one.

 # Picking a Model